Why I call this one bank my favorite

 To book hotels: Hyatt has the best hotel program for points travel.
 The amount of points needed for stays with Hyatt are typically a small fraction of those compared to the other major hotels brands.

-To book Delta flights: Booking Delta “saver fares” using Virgin and Air France is an excellent way to save a ton of points on a booking.
-(This means booking a Delta flight on the Virgin or Air France website).
+To book Delta flights: I love to book these through Virgin Atlantic!
+Booking Delta “saver fares” using the alliance between Virgin and Air France is an excellent way to save a ton of points on a booking.
+Booking through an alliance is when you book a flight through one airline’s website, to fly on another airline’s actual airplane.
+Each airline prices their flights differently so this can be an excellent advantage.

-To book United: Rather than booking United flights in Chase Travel℠ or through United directly, I often will transfer my points to Air Canada and book the same flight for a fraction of the cost.
+To book United: Rather than booking United flights on Chase Travel℠ or through United directly, I often will transfer my points to their alliance partner Air Canada and book the same flight at a fraction of the cost.

 These cards both unlock the ability to transfer Chase’s Ultimate Rewards Points to airlines and hotels allowing you to book travel directly with partners.
 Because this isn’t something all Chase cards can do, and because Chase has excellent travel partners, having a card that makes this possible is extremely important.

-All of the Sapphire cards offer this capability, so just choose the one that feels right to you!
+Both of these cards below offer this capability, so just choose the one that feels right to you!

 Park Hyatt Milan, Summer 2024 by Rachel Lipson (booked on points of course!)